RAQ: Relationship-Aware Graph Querying in Large Networks: Introduction

-\ignore{ \textbf{1.
-Querying based on associations: } Traditional similarity functions consider two graphs as similar if they are structurally similar and they contain similar nodes\cite{NEMA, NESS, deltacon, ged_similarity1}.
-Two nodes are similar if they are represented by similar feature vectors (the most common form is just a node label).
-This definition of similarity function is completely oblivious to the \emph{associations} encoded in the graphs.
+One of the most common queries in these frameworks is to find similar embeddings of a query graph $q$ in a much larger target graph $G$.
+More formally, given a query graph $q$, a target graph $G$ and a similarity function $sim(q,g)$, the goal is to identify the top-$k$ most similar subgraphs $g \subseteq G$ to the query graph $q$.
+Traditional similarity functions consider two graphs as similar if they are structurally similar and they contain similar nodes\cite{NEMA, NESS, ged_similarity1,node_embedding_similarity}.
+Two nodes are said to be similar if they are represented by similar feature vectors; the most common form being just a node label.
+Despite significant advancements in the field of graph querying\cite{deltacon,NEMA,ged_similarity1}, this commonly adopted definition of similarity is oblivious to the presence of \emph{relationships} in the graphs.
+In this work, we bring the power of relationships to graph querying.

-To illustrate the importance of associations, let us consider Fig.~\ref{fig:motivation}.
-Fig.~\ref{fig:query} depicts two graphs where each node is characterized by a feature vectors. a well known problem of gene-module discovery in gene-interaction networks.
-In a gene interaction network, each node corresponds to a gene and two genes are connected if they co-regulate a biological process.
-Biologists are often interested in identifying gene modules (subgraphs) that display similar reactions to diseases, or external perturbations.
-The reaction of a gene (node) to an external perturbation is captured through the gene expression level. }

-\ignore{ The above example highlights two key requirements in context-aware graph querying.
-First, the context changes with each query and accordingly the distance function needs to adapt.
-More specifically, we need to learn the features that are important given the context expressed in the query and the distance function should weight features accordingly while computing node similarities.
-Second, graph querying always poses a computation challenge due to the inherent complexity of matching structures.
-Consequently, without the support of an index structure, answering queries is not scalable.
-While a number of index structures exist for graph queries\cite{ctree,representative, NEMA}, none of them adapt to dynamic distance functions.
-As a result, we need to design a flexible index structure for answering contextual graph queries.

-Fig.~\ref{fig:pipeline} present the pipeline of our technique that allows us to overcome the two challenges mentioned above. }

-\begin{example} Consider the query graph $q_1$ shown in Fig.~\ref{fig:motivation}.
-It describes a collaboration pattern among three authors of similar repute (based on $H$-index) from the same university (Stanford).
-Therefore, a good distance function should identify other collaboration patterns among people from the same organization and with similar $H$-index values.

-The graph $t_1$ shows a collaboration pattern that is considered a ``good'' match using traditional distance functions.
-Structurally, $t_1$ is identical to $g_1$.
-The nodes in $t_1$ also match well with those in $q_1$.
-For example, Alon Halevy matches well with Jeffrey Ullman since they both work on databases and have similar $H$-indices.
-A similar association exists between Michael Jordon and Daphne Koller.
-The graduate student also matches well with Sebastian Thrun since they both are from Stanford and work on AI.
-However, despite this good correspondence in structure and node descriptions, the entire context of a collaboration pattern among researchers from the same organization of similar repute is lost.